The Blessing of Heterogeneity in Federated Q-Learning: Linear Speedup and Beyond: Federated asynchronous Q-learning: algorithm and theory

 \subsection{Performance guarantees with importance averaging}

 In the asynchronous setting, heterogeneous behavior policies induce local trajectories that cover the state-action space in a non-uniform manner.
-As a result, agents may update the Q-estimate for a state-action pair at different frequencies, resulting in noisier Q-estimates at agents that rarely visit a state-action pair.
-Equally-weighted averaging of such local Q-estimates is not efficient because the convergence speed to the optimal Q-function for each state-action pair is bottlenecked with the slowest converging agent that visits it least frequently.
+As a result, agents may update the Q-estimate for a state-action pair at different frequencies, resulting in noisier Q-estimates of state-action pairs that an agent rarely visits.
+Equally-weighted averaging of such local Q-estimates is not efficient, because the convergence speed to the optimal Q-function for each state-action pair is bottlenecked with the slowest converging agent that visits it least frequently.
+This is highlighted by the impact of the heterogeneity factor $\Csim$ in the sample complexity of \fedqvavg, which scales linearly with $\Csim$, implying that increased heterogeneity among agents' trajectories may impede the convergence.
+For example, if only one agent exclusively visits a certain state-action pair $(s, a)$ with probability one, while other agents never visit that particular state-action pair, the heterogeneity factor becomes $\Csim=K$ when $K\leq 1/\muminavg$, canceling out the linear speedup.

 Our key idea to prevent such inefficiency is to increase the contribution of frequently updated local Q-estimates, which are likely to have smaller errors.
 By assigning a weight inversely proportional to the error of the corresponding local estimate, we can balance the heterogeneous training progress of the local estimates and obtain an average estimate with much lower error.
 Combining this idea with the property that the local error decreases exponentially with the number of local visits, we propose an importance averaging scheme \fedqwavg with weights given by